mosaicml/composer/docs/source/composer_model.rst

 define the |forward| and |loss| methods.

-Notice how the forward pass is still under user control (no magic here!) and encapsulated together clearly with the architecture.
+Notice how the forward pass is still under user control (no magic here!) and encapsulated together clearly within the architecture.

-As an added benefits we take care of:
+As an added benefits we take care of pytorch boilerplate:

 -  ``x.to(device), y.to(device)``
 -  ``loss.backward()``